Kbz-8/KAS/README.md

 # kmlib Project
-kmlib (kbz_8 memory library) Project is a mini project made for fun.
-It is a memory lib that contains allocator, garbage collector and memory manager.
+kmlib (kbz_8 main library) is a mini project made for fun.
+It is a little lib that contains allocators, garbage collector, memory manager, io functions, strings functions...
 It is rather light.
-There are a compiled version (with a .c file) and a header only version (easy to implement in your projects (include "kmlib.h") but it is slower).

 This lib works only on Unix systems for now but it may become Windows compatible one day...